dvreeze/ocp-java-17-learning/doc/chapter04-core-apis.md

 to an `Instant`.

 Note how *Daylight Saving Time* influences methods like `plusHours` twice each year (in the US and in many other countries).
+Java is smart enough to adapt "date-times with time zone" accordingly.